Culture of Qatar: Foreigners

 Foreigners constitute 85% to 90% of Qatar's population of 2.7 million, with migrant workers making up approximately 95% of the workforce.
-South Asia and Southeast Asia are the primary regions which migrants come from.
-Societal divisions exist depending on the origin of the foreigner, with Europeans, North Americans, and Arabs typically securing better job opportunities and social privileges than sub-Saharan Africans and South Asians.
-Socialization between foreigners and Qataris is limited due to language barriers and different religious and cultural customs.
+Most migrants originate from South Asia and Southeast Asia.
+There exists a degree of societal divisions based on nationality, with Europeans, North Americans, and Arabs typically securing better job opportunities and social privileges than sub-Saharan Africans and South Asians.
+Barriers such as language and cultural differences limit the social opportunities between Qataris and foreigners.